How will the Collaborative help patients?

 Back to top

-The Commission will provide the following to participating health service teams:
+The Commission provided the following to participating health service teams:

 The Commission will partner with participants in communications and publications on the Collaborative.
 During the Collaborative, if participating health services wish to make public their own results, there would be no objection.
 The Commission will provide processes for communication during the Collaborative.
 If participating health services wish to report more broadly on the progress of the Collaborative or comparators, this would need to be discussed with the Commission.